AASL announces 2016 Best Websites for Teaching & Learning

-Links, descriptions and tips for the 2015 Best Websites and previously recognized sites can be found at www.ala.org/aasl/bestlist.
+Links, descriptions and tips for the 2016 Best Websites as well as previously recognized sites can be found at www.ala.org/aasl/bestwebsites.

 The Best Websites for Teaching & Learning provide a foundation to support AASL's learning standards and each website is linked to one or more of the four strands of the “Standards for the 21st-Century Learner” – skills, dispositions in action, responsibilities and self-assessment strategies.
 Best Websites are free, Web-based sites that are user-friendly and encourage a community of learners to explore and discover.